VIP Calculator

 Eat Healthy Food

-A balanced diet incorporating fruits, vegetables, whole grains, and lean proteins provides essential nutrients your body needs for optimal function.
-Mindful portion awareness and choosing nutrient-dense foods over heavily processed options helps maintain steady energy levels.
-Avoiding extreme dietary restrictions allows for sustainable eating patterns that you can maintain long-term without frustration or deprivation.
+A balanced diet incorporating vegetables, fruits, whole grains, lean proteins, and healthy fats provides essential nutrients for optimal function.
+The Mediterranean and DASH dietary patterns have the strongest evidence base for cardiovascular health outcomes.
+Mindful portion awareness and choosing nutrient-dense foods over heavily processed options maintains steady energy levels.

 Avoid Overeating